wwbittner/Portfolio---Bank-Statement-Database-Generator-and-Sampler/README.md

-*Problem:* Mississippi state agencies use UMB Bank for their official credit cards.
-The Office of the State Auditor received their statements as pdf scans, not spreadsheets.
-To build an Excel database, auditors must manually enter transactions into Excel, which takes hours for even small agencies.
+*Problem:* State agencies use UMB Bank for their official credit cards.
+Our agency received their statements as pdf scans, not spreadsheets.
+To build an Excel database, we must manually enter transactions into Excel, which takes hours for even small agencies.